Knowing about the traditions passed down from the days of the Roman Empire can help your ceremony's authenticity!

 And if you want to add some authentic Italian wedding traditions into your own ceremony, we explain how these ancient customs can easily become part of a modern marriage service.

-From formalities to feast : the link for ancient Roman weddings between the wedding ceremony itself and the celebrations that followed was the cake.
+From formalities to feast: the link between the wedding ceremony in the Roman Empire and the celebrations that followed was the cake.

-This page looks at how the ancient Romans first developed the wedding cake : what it was like, how it was used, and how it became the extravagant confection we think of today.
+This article looks at how the ancient Romans first developed the wedding cake: what it was like, how it was used, and how it became the extravagant confection we think of today.

 Just as in wedding celebrations today, the wedding reception in ancient Rome was an extremely important part of the day.